James E. Van Zandt VA Medical Center - Altoona, PA

 We also have a number of feedback tools for you to provide information about the care and service you receive.
 Please take the time to participate in and use these feedback tools.
 Our goal is to provide compassionate, quality care in a timely manner.

 Your feedback about the care and services you receive while in the medical center or at a CBOC provides us an opportunity to make changes and improvements.
-There are "Above and Beyond" boxes with comment cards located throughout the medical center and at each CBOC for you to express a concern, make a suggestion, or give a compliment.
+There are "Voice of the Veteran" suggestion boxes,with comment cards, located throughout the medical center and at each CBOC for you to express a concern, make a suggestion, or give a compliment.

 During your stay, you may receive a 'quickcard'.
 This is a short patient satisfaction survey asking for feedback about your perception of the care you are receiving.